Ask yourself these questions if you’re not sure what to do with your old workplace retirement plan

 Are you planning to work past age 73?

-Starting in 2023, once you reach age 73, the IRS requires you to start taking required minimum distribution (RMDs) from IRAs and workplace retirement plans at places where you’re no longer employed.
+Once you reach age 73, the IRS requires you to start taking required minimum distribution (RMDs) from IRAs and workplace retirement plans at places where you’re no longer employed.
 But, if you’re still working at age 73, you do not need to take withdrawals from your current employer’s plan.
 So, if you want to give your retirement assets more time to grow tax-free, you may want to roll them into your current plan.

 You’ve worked hard to build up your retirement account, so it's important to make sure when you leave a job that you're setting yourself up to continue making progress toward your future financial security.
 If you’re not sure the best move for your situation, a financial professional can help.